 You report your option put and call trades on Internal Revenue Service Form 8949, Sales and Other Dispositions of Capital Assets.

 Enter the option’s trading symbol in column A, the date you opened the trade in column B, the date you closed the trade in column C and the gross proceeds in column D. Enter the acquisition cost in column E and the commission amount in column G. Subtract the amount in column E from columns D and G and put that amount in column H. Add up the amounts in column H to get your total net short-term and long-term trade proceeds and find your put and call options capital gains tax.

 The net proceeds from trading put and call options calculated on Form 8949 is transferred to Schedule D, Capital Gains and Losses.
 Transfer the short-term net gain or loss to line 1, 2 or 3 and carry the total down to line 7.
 Transfer the long term net gain or loss to line 8b, 9 or 10 and carry that total down to line 15.
 The final step is to add up the amounts on lines 7 and 15 and show the total on line 16.
 The final amount is transferred to your personal tax return.

 If you live in a state that has capital gains tax, you must file a state return to report your option put and call trades.
-At the time of publication, only Alaska, Florida, Nevada, New Hampshire, South Dakota, Tennessee, Texas, Washington and Wyoming do not have a personal capital gains tax.
 You must disclose the net transaction proceeds and pay state tax on any resulting liability.
 If you itemize your federal deductions, you can deduct the amount of state capital gains tax you paid on Schedule A to help lower your federal tax bill.